telefonicaid/fiware-edison/README.md

 FIWARE_APIKEY = "xxx"
 ```
 * Upload the file to your Edison (using FileZilla, for example).
 Using your Edison IP, user/pass.
 Port 22.
+* Please make sure that you've already plugged light sensor into A0 analog input and button Sensor into A1.
 * Execute! (using the same SSH connection used in Step 2)
 ```
 root@edison:/home/pythonajln# python edison2fiware.py